darianhickman/EasyGCE/docker/README.md

 ### 2) Change User of running container

-Per default, all container processes will executed with user id `1000`.
+Per default, all container processes will executed with user `ubuntu`.
 You can change the user id like follow:

 #### 2.1) Using root (user id `0`)
 Add the `--user` flag to your docker run command: